 5. 1 in adjacent cottage, plus self-catering apartment.

-all year except over Christmas period.
+all year except Christmas and New Year.